Decision / Making: Foundations in Literary Arts & Creative Writing

 During the fall quarter, Decision/Making will focus widely in prose genres.
 Expect to build a repertoire of skills and fluencies in the literary arts through regular and repeating practices of analysis and invention.
 Students will learn narrative techniques, close reading, glossing, annotation, note-taking, textual citation, and other compositional skills for writing essays in the humanist tradition.
 Students will also explore other prose genres including fiction and creative nonfiction.
 One area of focus will be on how groups of people and individuals make decisions in crises.
 This question will be explored through readings in eco-literature, including climate fictions and speculative fictions that function not only as art, but as thought experiments that allow us to imagine and compose alternatives.
-Long historical works will allow us to explore decision-making over a lifetime, such as Shahrnush Parsipur's Touba and the Meaning of the Night.
-In addition we will read Ann Petry's The Street , Tracy K. Smith's Ordinary Light and a range of other novels, short stories, and nonfiction.
+Longer historical fictions will allow us to explore decision-making over a lifetime.

-In the spring, students will have the option of continuing on with Kris Coffey in Decision/Making: Immersed in Story, will concentrate exclusively on the art of fiction.
+In the spring, students will have the option of continuing on with Kris Coffey in Decision/Making: Immersed in Story, which will concentrate exclusively on the art of fiction.
 This quarter will be divided into a four-week intensive writing unit, followed by a five-week studio project unit and culminate in a public reading of original work created in the program.
 Alternatively, students with a capstone proposal may opt to join the Literary Arts Capstone program facilitated by Miranda Mellis in spring.
 The capstone designed to support the completion of a manuscript.
 It is especially recommended for students intending to go on to graduate school in literary studies and/or creative writing.